silshack/inls161fall2016/_posts/2016-10-31-data-handling.md

 <p>Inside the file, I want you to give one-word or numerical answers to the following (as specified), in this order, each on their own line:</p>

-<p>What is your GitHub username?
+* What is your GitHub username?
-How tall are you (in centimeters)?
+* How tall are you (in centimeters)?
-What time did you wake up this morning (in 24-hour/military time: e.g., 06:30)?
+* What time did you wake up this morning (in 24-hour/military time: e.g., 06:30)?
-How many semesters do you have left in your degree program?
+* How many semesters do you have left in your degree program?
-Approximately how far is your home city/town away from UNC/Chapel Hill (in km)?</p>
+* Approximately how far is your home city/town away from UNC/Chapel Hill (in km)?

 <p>If any answer doesn&#39;t apply to you, type <code>NA</code> (&quot;not applicable&quot;).</p>

 <p>My file will look like this:</p>
-<div class="highlight"><pre><code class="language-" data-lang="">jdmar3
+<div class="highlight"><pre><code class="language-" data-lang="">eah13
 175.26
-06:45
+06:00
 2
-1,129.3
+344.4
 </code></pre></div>
-<p>Very simple. </p>
+<p>We now have semi-structured data!
+Very simple. </p>

 <h3 id="comma-separated-values-(csv)">Comma Separated Values (CSV)</h3>